eventide-project/eventide-event-store/README.md

 Event-Sourced Autonomous Services Toolkit

-## License

-The `eventide-event_store` library is released under the [MIT License](https://github.com/eventide-project/eventide-event_store/blob/master/MIT-License.txt).

-## Documentation
+## Commercial Use

-See the [Eventide documentation site](http://docs.eventide-project.org) for more information, examples, and user guides.
+The EventStore implementation of the Eventide toolkit is available as a commercial offering.

+For more information, see: [http://docs.eventide-project.org/setup/eventstore.html](http://docs.eventide-project.org/setup/eventstore.html)